pcardotatgit/Webex_Team_Chat_Bot_Python/readme.md

 - Creating a Webex Team Bot
 - Adding a Webhook to your Webex Team Bot.
-- Installing a Pedagogic Python Web logic for your bot.
-Which will help you understand step by step how everything works
+- Installing a Pedagogic Python Web logic to your Webex bot.
-- Interact with your bot thru it's own Webex Team Room.
+- Interact with your bot through it's own Webex Team Room.

+The goal of this article is mainly help you to understand how it work and how to start quickly.

 # Create a Webex Team Bot